 Call Validation Treatment (CVT) – Defined in ATIS-1000074-E [Ref 5] as a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the caller identity signature, if available, is positively or negatively verified.

 Secure Key Store (SKS) – Defined in ATIS-1000074-E [Ref 5] as a highly secure logical element that stores secret private key(s) for the STI-AS to access.
+(Any element that accesses the key store (i.e., STI-AS) should also be highly secure.)

 Certificate Provisioning Service – Defined in ATIS-1000074-E [Ref 5] as a logical service used to provision certificate(s) used for STI.